Never Shout Never: 2011–2012: Time Travel and Indigo

 On April 12, 2011, Never Shout Never released the compilation album, Year One, featuring songs from Me & My Uke, The Yippee EP and Demo-shemo, as well as demo tracks.
 The band's hometown, Joplin, Missouri, was heavily damaged by a deadly EF5 tornado on May 22, 2011.
 Following the destruction, Ingle began a relief fund with United Way to raise $1.2 million for his hometown.
 To raise awareness about the devastation of Joplin, Ingle took video footage of the destruction and posted it on YouTube on June 1, 2011.
 The video, which features the song "Time Travel", encouraged viewers to donate to the relief of the town via his United Way fund.
 The song later went on to become the lead single from their third studio album on July 22, 2011.
 The album was recorded in Springfield, Missouri at the 2100 Studios.
 It is also the first album where Never Shout Never recorded as a full band.
 The album's second single "Simplistic Trance - Like Getaway" was released on August 26, 2011.
 Never Shout Never's third studio album, Time Travel was released on September 20, 2011.
 The album peaked at number 35 on the Billboard 200.
 In support of the album's release, they embarked on a fall headliner tour called The Time Travel Tour.
 The official music video for "Time Travel" was directed by Joey Boukadakis and was released in September 2011.

-Ingle first revealed the title of the group's fourth studio album in an interview with Alter The Press! on May 8, 2012, and on September 20, via his Twitter account, he announced the release date of his new album Indigo.
+Ingle first revealed the title of the group's fourth studio album in an interview with Alter The Press! on May 8, 2012, and on September 20, via his Twitter account, he announced the release date of the band's new album Indigo.
 According to Drew, he wanted to record every song with a different producer, all in different cities, to give each song a unique feel and its own style.
 In support of the album's release, the band released five free tracks from their album through Alternative Press and Billboard.
+"Life Goes On" was the first track that premiered from the album on September 18.
+It was then followed up with "Magic", released on September 25.
+On October 30, "All Mine" was released.
+In November, "Between Two Worlds" and "Hazel Eyes" were both released.
 Never Shout Never's fourth full-length studio album, Indigo was released November 13, 2012.
 It debuted at 194 on the Billboard 200, a steep decline from the group's previous high of 14.
 The band toured the U.S. on the Indigo tour in late 2012.